crmathieu/daq/cmd/downlink/launch/README.md

 The rocket coordinates, velocity and acceleration are all calculated with respect to the fixed referential set at the launch location.

 ### Steps
+Knowing the initial conditions and the equations that determine the trajectory, we can calculate acceleration, velocity and position by injecting a time *_dt_* in each iteration of these calculations.

+### equations
 To calculate these various quantities, we first need to determine what forces are involved in the fixed referential x and y directions.

 - x direction: